OpenA3XX/opena3xx.configurator.admin/src/app/shared/styles/README-table-styles.md

-# 🎨 Table Hover Styling System
+# Table Styles

-## Overview
-All tables in the OpenA3XX Configurator Admin application now have comprehensive hover effects that provide smooth, modern interactions with both light and dark theme support.
+All tables in the OpenA3XX Flight Deck application now have comprehensive hover effects that provide smooth, modern interactions with both light and dark theme support.

 ## Features